-Brutal cold follows after 'bomb cyclone' hammers Northeast
+Brutal cold sends shivers through Northeast after 'bomb cyclone'

 Story highlights

+- Dozens of record lows could be set this weekend on the East Coast

-- At least 19 people have died this week due to severe weather
+- At least 19 people have died this week because of severe weather

-(CNN)A one-two punch of dangerously frigid temperatures and gusty winds will wallop parts of the Northeast and Midwest on Friday and Saturday after a major storm left piles of snow and thousands of power outages along the East Coast.
+(CNN)Dangerously cold weather is expected to hammer the Northeast and Midwest this weekend.

-Millions in these regions will bundle up against temperatures in the single digits and teens during the day and near or below zero at night.
+Temperatures will rise to only the single digits and teens during the day, then drop to near or below zero at night.

-But wind chills will make it feel far colder: as low as 20 to 40 degrees below zero in parts of the Northeast.
+The wind chill will make it feel far colder: as low as 20 to 40 degrees below zero in parts of the Northeast.

-The brutal cold comes after a "bomb cyclone" dumped more than a foot of snow across eight states, knocking out power for tens of thousands and deluging streets in Massachusetts with icy water.
+The brutal cold comes after a "bomb cyclone" moved out.
+The one-two punch of dangerously frigid temperatures and gusty winds knocked out power to tens of thousands on the East Coast, dumped more than a foot of snow across eight states and deluged streets in Massachusetts with icy water.

-The storm has moved away, but strong winds remain in the Northeast, challenging crews who are trying to restore power and disruptions to indoor heating -- a major concern with these dangerously chilly conditions.
+Strong winds remain in the Northeast, challenging crews who are trying to restore power and disruptions to indoor heating -- a major concern with the dangerously chilly conditions.

 The storm heaped plenty of misery across the region.
-Waves from the sea washed into Boston streets -- the tide in the harbor matched a record of 15.1 feet set during the blizzard of 1978.
+Waves from the sea washed into Boston streets.
+And the tide in the city -- 15.16 feet -- broke the record set during the blizzard of 1978, the National Weather Service said.

-Stunned residents had to flee their homes in coastal Massachusetts as frigid waters poured into their streets and engulfed their cars in ice.

 Latest developments

-• Going dark: More than 7,800 customers along the East Coast were without power, according to reports from 10 states.
+• Outages: More than 5,100 customers in the East were without power, according to reports from 11 states.

-• Deadly conditions: At least 19 people have died this week due to severe weather, officials said.
+• Deadly conditions: At least 19 people have died this week because of severe weather, officials said.
 Six deaths were reported in Wisconsin, four in Texas, three in North Carolina, and one each in Ohio, Michigan, Missouri, North Dakota, South Carolina and Virginia.

-• Frozen dead on porch: Among the dead was a 64-year-old man whose body was found lying in front of his wheelchair Tuesday afternoon on the porch of his Akron, Ohio, house, authorities said.
+• Frozen dead on porch: Among the dead was a 64-year-old man whose body was found lying in front of his wheelchair Tuesday afternoon on the porch of his Akron, Ohio, house.
+He died of hypothermia, authorities said.
 Temperatures had been in the single digits that morning, and a Meals on Wheels driver discovered him.

-• Freezing cold: Wind and cold temperatures will be threats Friday and Saturday.
-Wind chills will be brutal this weekend, with some areas in the Northeast feeling like it is 40 below zero.
-Saturday is expected to be the coldest day.
+• Freezing cold: Low temperatures and wind chills will be threats.
+Dozens of record lows could be set over the weekend along the East Coast, including in New York, Boston and Philadelphia.

 Emerging from the storm